flintlib/arb/doc/source/fmprb.rst

+.. _fmprb:

 **fmprb.h** -- real numbers represented as floating-point balls
 ===============================================================================

-An *fmprb_t* represents a ball over the real numbers, that is, an interval `[m-r, m+r]` where the midpoint `m` and the radius `r` are (extended) real numbers and `r` is nonnegative.
+An :type:`fmprb_t` represents a ball over the real numbers, that is, an interval `[m-r, m+r]` where the midpoint `m` and the radius `r` are (extended) real numbers and `r` is nonnegative.
 The result of an (approximate) operation done on *fmprb_t* variables